-It’s easy to get your child involved in a STEM competition because their are loads of options when it comes to science, technology, robotics, and creative problem-solving competitions for students in and around Chicago.
-Most of these Chicago events, though, are simply part of larger national or international STEM competitions.
-Still, we’re lucky to have so many opportunities for STEM enrichment right in our backyard.
+It’s easy to get your child involved in STEM competitions!
+They’re fun and in a large metro area like Chicago, there are loads of options when it comes to science, technology, robotics, and creative problem-solving competitions for students.
+Most of these Chicago events are part of larger national or international STEM competitions.
+Some of these are group events, others are individual pursuits, some are just for girls!
+We’re lucky to have so many opportunities for STEM enrichment right in our backyard.

 If you’re looking to attend a Chicago STEM competition, be sure to check out Events section to see where and when you can watch the fun.
 Or, click here if you want to add a STEM or STEAM event to our calendar.

 2019 STEM Competitions for Students in Chicagoland (and Beyond)

 Aviation Design Challenge The General Aviation Manufacturers Association (GAMA) sponsors the Aviation Design Challenge to promote STEM education through aviation in high schools across the United States.
 Entry period starts in early February.
 Entries must be received by April.